To reflect the new tax year, this article has been updated

 At a glance

-• Start by making sure you’re not missing out on important tax breaks – before tax year-end.
+- Start by making sure you’re not missing out on important tax breaks.

-• Get 2024 off to a tax-smart start: organise your paperwork, download the HMRC app and make an appointment with an adviser.
+- Get tax-smart and savvy: organise your paperwork, download the HMRC app and make an appointment with an adviser.

 Good money management habits are really important right now, with prices and interest rates still high.
-Good money habits help us plan our long-term goals as well as our short-term family finances.
-And if we feel in control of our money and our budget, we feel more financially confident overall.
-They’re at the heart of personal financial wellbeing.
+They help you keep sight of long-term goals as well as short-term family finances.
+And when we feel in control of our money and our budget, we feel more financially confident overall.
+Good money habits are at the heart of personal financial wellbeing.

-These are our top five tax-smart habits to get into before the end of the tax year, 5 April:
+These are our top five tax-smart habits to get into this year:

 Make the most of your allowances

-Do you know how many tax allowances you’re entitled to – and are you sure you’ve used them?
+Do you know how tax allowances you’re entitled to – are you sure you’re making full use of them?
 Many of us remember to top up our ISAs as much as possible before tax year-end, but there are ways to save tax that are sometimes overlooked and left unused.

 Did you know for example that, in addition to the £60,000 tax relief allowance (or 100% of your earnings, whichever is lowest) on pension payments, HMRC will let you carry forward any unused allowances from the three previous tax years – starting with the earliest tax year first.